 What is the Minimum Function in Python?

-The minimum function in Python is a built-in function that is used to find the minimum value from a given iterable.
-An iterable is a collection of values that can be looped over, such as a list, tuple, set, or dictionary.
+The min function in Python is a built-in function that is used to find the smallest value among a collection of elements.
+It takes one or more arguments, which can be iterable objects such as lists, tuples, sets, or even strings, and returns the smallest element.

 The min function works by comparing each value in the iterable and returning the smallest value.
 The minimum function in python can be used with any iterable, whether it contains numbers, strings, or other data types.